-A FRONTAGE wherein the main FAÇADE of the building is set back a small distance and the FRONTAGE LINE is defined by a GARDEN WALL, fence or hedge.
-The dooryard may be raised, sunken, or at grade.
+A FRONTAGE herein the main FAÇADE of the building is set bac a small distance and the FRONTAGE LINE is defined by a GARDEN WALL fence or hedge.
+The dooryard may be raised sun en or at grade.

-A Front Yard is a permitted variation with a small to moderate building SETBACK, and front yard area defined by a GARDEN WALL, fence or hedge that extends to the back of the sidewalk.
+A Front Yard is a permitted variation ith a small to moderate building SETBACK, and front yard area defined by a GARDEN WALL fence or hedge that e tends to the bac of the side al .